theramiyer/blog/content/post/2022/remote-work.md

 A few months passed.
 Just as the IT giants were gearing up to make work permanently remote, people like Satya Nadella started talking about COVID fatigue.
 And somehow, I related to it.

 No "new normal" will ever be easy to transition to.
-The COVID pandemic brought a paradigm shift on how we balanced work life with off-work life.
+The COVID pandemic brought a paradigm shift in how we balanced work life with off-work life.
 While we were surprised to see so many benefits that it almost seemed like a win-win-win-win-win everywhere, this was not to be.
 At least, we should have known that this was a short-term effect.
 Because without getting the fundamentals right, we cannot make anything sustainable.

 The can of worms opened.

 Studies after studies started bringing out the downsides of remote work.
 The first and most apparent effect seen across the board was blurring of the lines between work and off-work lives.
 On average, there was a 28% increase in after-hours work, and a 14% increase in weekend work.
 This in itself was a big deal, because a 28% increase in a 9-hour work day means a 11½-hour work day.
 In fact, some companies even lengthened their work day, officially.
 Apparently, overall, the workday span grew by 13%.{{< sidenote "cabralMicrosoftSatyaNadella2022" >}}Microsoft's Satya Nadella speaks out on employee well-being as workdays lengthen ([The National](https://www.thenationalnews.com/business/2022/04/09/microsofts-satya-nadella-speaks-out-on-employee-well-being-as-workdays-lengthen/)){{< /sidenote >}}

 Next came stress.
 Humans are not machines.
-Increasing the number of hours we work does not mean increased production (on the contrary, you would find studies that say the productivity deteriorates as work hours increase).
+Increasing the number of hours we work does not mean increased production (on the contrary, you would find studies that show the productivity deteriorates as work hours increase).
 People started complaining of _Virtual Fatigue_, two of the reasons being a 252% increase in meeting duration and a 153% increase in the number of meetings.{{< sidenote microsoftGreatExpectationsMaking >}}Great Expectations: Making Hybrid Work Work ([Microsoft](https://www.microsoft.com/en-us/worklab/work-trend-index/great-expectations-making-hybrid-work-work)){{< /sidenote >}}

 All this also meant that we were taking shorter (or lesser) breaks.
 The already unhealthily sedentary lifestyle had become more sedentary---people were moving around a lot less.
 More of my friends started complaining of backache.{{< sidenote "ergo" >}}Apparently, not everybody utilised their COVID bonus for furniture and UPS.{{< /sidenote >}} More of us were getting dehydrated.
 Coupled with lowered immunity owing to these unhealthy ways of leading life, there were more reports of illness all around.